M66B/FairEmail/FAQ.md

 OAuth access for Yahoo! was requested, but Yahoo! never responded to the request.
 OAuth for AOL [was deactivated](https://www.programmableweb.com/api/aol-open-auth) by AOL.
-Note that Verizon owns both AOL and Yahoo!, now both known as [Oath](https://en.wikipedia.org/wiki/Verizon_Media).
+Verizon owns both AOL and Yahoo!, collectively named [Oath inc](https://en.wikipedia.org/wiki/Verizon_Media).
-So, it is reasonable to assume that OAuth is not supported for Yahoo! anymore too.
+So, it is reasonable to assume that OAuth is not supported by Yahoo! anymore too.

 <br />